icohen/appic/README.md

 # Todo
-- scrapes more than the first page of results
+- scrape more than the first page of results
 - scrape the remainder of each program page
   - *Training Opportunities* and below